juanchopanza/concourse-ci-formula/README.md

 * VM with Ubuntu 18.04
 * [concourse-ci] web and worker 3.12
 * [Postgres] DB needed by Concourse web
-* [Minio] S3-compatible object storage, so that you can learn writing your pipelines with S3 without using AWS S3.
+* [Minio] S3-compatible object storage.
+With this, you can learn writing your pipelines with S3 without using AWS S3.
+* [Vault] 0.10.1 secret and credential manager, installed as [Vault dev server].
+See also [Concourse Credential Management] for how Concourse uses Vault.
+With this, you can follow security best practices and learn how to store secrets securely and refer to them in Concourse pipelines.

 ## What can I do with this